 };

 However, when designing classes that handle dynamically allocated memory, memberwise (shallow) copying can get us in a lot of trouble!
-This is because the standard pointer assignment operator just copies the address of the pointer — it does not allocate any memory or copy the contents being pointed to!
+This is because shallow copies of a pointer just copy the address of the pointer -- it does not allocate any memory or copy the contents being pointed to!

 Let’s take a look at an example of this: